isorna/dropcommander/docs/en/dfc/core-rules/movement.md

 * The ship must choose Standard Orders this turn and may not fire.
 * If the ship ends its activation within 3 of an enemy ship it may attempt to ram them.

 Roll a dice.
 On a 1-2 the attempt has failed and the enemy ship succeeds in destroying the Ramming ship; remove the ship from play and do not roll for Catastrophic Damage.
 On the roll of a 3+ the Ramming action is a success and they have successfully crashed into/detonated their jump drives/unleashed a devastating final volley.
 Remove the Ramming ship and do not roll on the Catastrophic Damage table.
-The target ship takes a number of Lock 3+ hits equal to the Ramming ship's original Hull value.
+The target ship takes a number of Lock 3+ hits equal to the Ramming ship’s original Hull value.